-You may look through this library and not know how to make sense of it all?
-Don’t worry!
-All will become clear if you stay engaged in the course work in An Ocean of Sound and give it a little effort between classes doing the simple homework exercises.
-On completion of the 10 week course, if you practice and keep up, you will be able to read the charts in this music library and suit them to your own voice.
+If you know how to read the charts, then you will be able to read the charts in this music library right away and suit them to your own voice.
+If you need help reading the charts or with basic instruction you can work one on one with Allison on this or save your technical questions for the Q&A's.
 Some chants are quite simple and you’ll be able to play them straight away.
 Others will take more practice of scales and development of your ear and listening skills before you can play them.

 - Kishori Amonkar

 - Mehdi Hassan

 - Swami Haridhos Giri